meysius/docs/docker/README.md

 - Install virtualbox
 - `minikube start`
 - `minikube status` or `kubectl cluster-info` to verify
+- `minikube ip` gives the ip of the cluster

 ### How it works?
 - kubernetes expects all images to already been built. so make sure they are pushed to docker hub